Akbonline/AlgoWiz-Data-Structures-and-Algorithm-Visualizers/README.md

 ## Acknowledgments

+* To my Parents and Guardians for bringing me to planet Earth
 * To all the amazing opensource library contributers, who have a huge hand in driving the technology innovation force forward
-* To Dr. Larry Langley: My Graph Theory instructor at University of the Pacific for helping me understand the algorithms.
-I've said it before, I'll say it again.
-Prof. Langley Rocks!!!
-* To my Parents and Guardians for giving birth to me
 * Almighty Google and Lord Quora, Stackoverflow and Reddit